kevindayton/drupal-edit-module-twbs/README.md

 # Requirements

+- Please apply the included core patch "vie-and-create.patch".
 - Please also apply the included core patch "text.patch".
 Without it, you wont' be able to use direct editing, with or without WYSIWYG.
 - Optionally, if you also want WYSIWYG editing, install the latest version of Aloha Editor for Drupal 8: http://drupal.org/project/aloha

 # D8 port notes

-* D8 has no Entity Access API yet, so I implemented a node-only stub in includes/missing-api.inc.
+* D8 has no Entity Access API yet, so I implemented a node-only stub.
 * Node title/author/date are not yet proper Entity Properties, and thus they are not yet editable.

-# TODO

-Search the code base for "@todo"

 # Want to see it?